List of Scientology security checks

 In Scientology, the security check (or sec check) is an interrogation technique put into practice by founder L. Ron Hubbard in 1960.
 It involves an "Ethics officer" probing the thoughts, attitudes and behavior of an individual member by asking them large numbers of questions.
-The bulk of the questions deal with criminal or sexual activity or intentions, or other things that the interviewee might be ashamed of.
-The questions also probe negative thoughts that the person might have about Scientology or Hubbard.
-As with "auditing", the subject holds the electrodes of the E-meter, a pseudoscientific device that measures electrical conductivity in the human body, while they are given a series of highly probing, personal questions.
+The bulk of the questions deal with criminal or sexual activity or intentions, or other things that the interviewee might be ashamed of, and probe negative thoughts that the person might have about Scientology or Hubbard.
+As with "auditing", the person holds the electrodes of the E-meter, a pseudoscientific device that measures electrical conductivity in the human body, while they are given a series of highly probing, personal questions.

-Hubbard described security checking as a remedy for "unreasonable action", specifically "the compulsion or obsession to commit actions" the person feels must be kept secret.
-Checks are given to all Scientologists on the Bridge to Total Freedom, every six months to all Operating Thetans, according to officials, "to make sure they're using the tech correctly", and to members who are leaving staff.

-In a "Code of Reform" issued in 1968, Hubbard announced that he was cancelling security checks, along with the policies of Fair Game and Disconnection.
-However, later Scientology documents refer to the practice, and former members report that it still continues.

-Sec Checks are also known within the Church of Scientology as "Integrity Processing" or "Confessional Auditing".
+Sec checks are also known within the Church of Scientology as "Integrity Processing" or "Confessional Auditing".

-Security checks

-A security check resembles the confessional in traditional religions.
-However, it also differs from them in that it is not voluntary.
-Hubbard told security checkers that "you are not merely an observer, or an auditor, you are a detective."